syncfusion-content/extension-docs/Extension/WindowsForms-Extension/Template-Studio.md

 	![Syncfusion WinForms pages selection wizard](Template-Studio-Images/WF-6.png)

-	To unselect the added control(s), Click ‘x’ for the corresponding control in the control list from the Project Details.
+	To unselect the added control(s), click ‘x’ for the corresponding control in the control list from the Project Details.

 		N> The Control Features option is not accessible for Blank Pages.